2021-SE-Lab-Mindstorm-Project/Smart-Warehouse-Edge-Repository/README.md

 ### Messaging System
 Messaging system gets the messages using Django REST framework.
 Messages from the others are considered as a data that can be stores in this edge server.
-Here are the lists of the messages that edge server receives.
+Here are the lists of the messages that edge server receives and send.

-* Check capacity request (Repository Machines)
+* Check capacity request (Repository Machines) -> Order processed (Cloud, Classification Edge)
 * Order processed acknowledgement (Shipment Edge)
 * Data of the orders (Cloud)
-* Store sensory data (Repository Machines)
+* Store sensory data (Repository Machines) -> Store sensory data (Cloud, every 15s)
   * `/sensory/` with `post` method

-For every 15 seconds, the classification machine sends the sensory data to the cloud server.
-You can change the settings in `CRONJOBS` of `edge_classification/edge_repository/settings.py`.
+  * You can change the settings in `CRONJOBS` of `edge_repository/edge_repository/settings.py`.

 ### Database